-Everybody, who came into touch with Risk-based Monitoring (RbM), met at least once such terms as Key Risk Indicators (KRIs), Key Performance Indicators (KPIs) and even Key Quality Indicators(KQI).
-And I am sure that you feel the difference among them, although the explanation is not obvious.
-Let me try to clarify these terms.
+Anyone familiar with Risk-based Monitoring (RbM), will at some point have come in contact with such terms as Key Risk Indicators (KRIs), Key Performance Indicators (KPIs) and even Key Quality Indicators(KQI).

-For the sake of simplicity, let us take an example: imagine you sit into a car and observe your well-known dashboard in front of each driver.
-Here you can see some KRIs and KPIs.
+For the sake of simplicity, let’s take an example: Imagine you’re sitting in your car and you’re looking at the dashboard.
+In front of you are some KRIs and KPIs.

 For instance, a speedometer is a simple performance indicator, it tells you how fast you are driving.
-It does not tell you if you should drive 50 km/h or 80 km/h in this area, this information a driver should know.
+It does not tell you if you should drive 50 km/h or 80 km/h in a particular area, this information should already be known to the driver.

-Risk indicator is a bit more complicated construct, in our example it would be a fuel gauge.
-It consists of a performance indicator – amount of liters in a tank – and additional thresholds, which warns a driver (in two stages) to tank in a near future.
-If she/he does not take any actions, a complication (read: risk) will happen, e.g. you will stay without fuel in the middle of a road.
+A risk indicator is a slightly more complicated construct.
+In our example, it would be a fuel gauge.
+It consists of a performance indicator: the number of liters in the tank and additional thresholds, which warn a driver (in two stages) to top up the tank soon.
+If she/he does not take any action, a complication (or ‘risk’) will occur, in this case, the car will run out of fuel and will break down.